Ben’s Coastal Challenge

 Ben and a few fellow runners after finishing STAGE 4.

 Ben taking a well deserved break in Uvita.
-Some sections of the run were SCORCHING, especially when running over paved roads.
+Some sections of the Coastal Challenge were SCORCHING, especially when running over paved roads.

 Man running on road.